 - Standard Bank, Isle of Man (£4,000 min)

-(Correct at the time of writing, but may have changed since.)
+(NB: This information was correct at the time of writing, but may have changed since.)

 If you would like more information on opening an offshore bank account, feel free to contact me.